 In 1941, the advancing Japanese army pressed Liddell and his family to flee to a rural mission station.
 Liddell was kept very busy dealing with the stream of locals who came to the station for medical treatment and food.

 In 1943, the Japanese reached the mission statement and Liddell was interned.
-Aggravated by the shortage of food and medical treatment, Liddell developed a brain tumour and died five months before liberation.
+Aggravated by the shortage of food and medical treatment, Liddell developed a brain tumour and suffered severe ill-health.

 “the finest Christian gentleman it has been my pleasure to meet.
 In all the time in the camp, I never heard him say a bad word about anybody”.

 A fellow internee, Stephen Metcalfe, later wrote of Liddell: “He gave me two things.
 One was his worn out running shoes, but the best thing he gave me was his baton of forgiveness.
 He taught me to love my enemies, the Japanese, and to pray for them.”